-The inability to display our collective communion caused us to pause our observance of it while we were restricted to our own families as we watched the livestream but now that these restrictions have been eased somewhat, we believe we can now begin to observe it in small home gatherings until we are able to observe it as a whole family.
+Due to the inability to display our collective communion we paused our observance of it at the beginning of COVID-19.
+Now in a desire to celebrate the Lord’s Supper together we believe those who are unable to attend in-person can observe it in small home gatherings as we did before.
 Here are a few considerations as we prepare for home gathering communion:

 - There should be more than just one’s own family members gathered to participate.
 Communion is best expressed when members of multiple families, yet part of the church family, are gathered.